 Pivotal Cloud Foundry Security Overview and Policy

-This document outlines our security policy and is addressed to operators deploying Pivotal Cloud Foundry (PCF) using Pivotal Cloud Foundry Operations Manager.
+This document outlines Pivotal’s security policy and is addressed to operators deploying Pivotal Cloud Foundry (PCF) using Pivotal Operations Manager.

-For a comprehensive overview of the security architecture of each PCF component, refer to the Cloud Foundry Security topic.
+For a comprehensive overview of the security architecture of each Pivotal Application Service component, see PAS Security.

-Pivotal receives private reports on vulnerabilities from customers and from field personnel via our secure disclosure process.
-We also monitor public repositories of software security vulnerabilities to identify newly discovered vulnerabilities that might affect one or more of our products.
+Pivotal receives private reports on vulnerabilities from customers and from field personnel through Pivotal’s secure disclosure process.
+We also monitor public repositories of software security vulnerabilities to identify newly discovered vulnerabilities that might affect one or more of Pivotal’s products.

-Pivotal encourages users who become aware of a security vulnerability in our products to contact Pivotal with details of the vulnerability.
-Please send descriptions of any vulnerabilities found to email@example.com.
-Please include details on the software and hardware configuration of your system so that we can reproduce the issue.
+Pivotal encourages users who become aware of a security vulnerability in Pivotal’s products to contact Pivotal with details of the vulnerability.
+Please send descriptions of any vulnerabilities found to firstname.lastname@example.org.
+Include details about the software and hardware configuration of your system so that Pivotal can reproduce the issue.

-Note: We encourage use of encrypted email.
-Our public PGP key is located at http://www.pivotal.io/security.
+Note: Pivotal encourages use of encrypted email.
+Pivotal’s public PGP key is located at http://www.pivotal.io/security.

 PCF has many customer stakeholders who need to know about security updates.
-When there is a possible security vulnerability identified for a PCF component, we do the following:
+When there is a possible security vulnerability identified for an PCF component, Pivotal does the following:

-- If the vulnerability would affect a PCF component, we schedule an update for the impacted component(s).
+If the vulnerability would affect an PCF component, Pivotal schedules an update for the impacted component(s).

-- Announce the fix publicly via the following channels:
+Announce the fix publicly through the following channels:

 Attackers can exploit vulnerabilities to compromise user data and processing resources.
 This can affect data confidentiality, integrity, and availability to different degrees.
 For vulnerabilities related to Ubuntu provided packages, Pivotal follows Canonical’s priority levels.
 For other vulnerabilities, Pivotal follows Common Vulnerability Scoring System v3.0 standards when assessing severity.

 Pivotal uses Canonical’s Ubuntu distribution of Linux for PCF Ubuntu stemcells and rootfs.
-Canonical provides Pivotal with support services allowing us to escalate CVEs that we determine may affect PCF.
+Canonical provides Pivotal with support services allowing Pivotal to escalate CVEs that Pivotal determine might affect PCF.
 In general, Pivotal does not escalate to upstream open source software components or vendors for Medium or Low CVEs that are not yet patched.
-PCF may escalate on behalf of a customer for High or Critical CVEs.
+PCF can escalate on behalf of a customer for High or Critical CVEs.
 PCF customers who are interested in addressing CVEs in Ubuntu that are not yet patched can establish their own support relationship with Canonical.

 Pivotal reports the severity of vulnerabilities using the following severity classes: